- Government-bond yields increased around the developed world, with long-term government rates growing by more than short-term rates.

 U.K. and EU representatives made only marginal progress toward a trade deal during August.
 Negotiations hit an apparent impasse as the EU made two demands that had previously been declared non-starters by U.K. negotiators: (1) continued EU fishing rights in U.K. waters, and (2) U.K. adherence to EU state-aid rules that would limit the likelihood of anti-competitive subsidies to U.K. industry.

 In late August, Japanese Prime Minister Shinzo Abe announced his intention to resign due to issues with his personal health.
-Abe is the longest-serving prime minister in Japan’s history and a chief proponent of a multi-pronged approach to fiscal and monetary policy designed to boost the country’s economic revival, which was dubbed “Abenomics.”
+Abe is the longest-serving prime minister in Japan’s history and a chief proponent of a multi-pronged policy approach to the country’s economic revival, which was dubbed “Abenomics.”

 - U.S. manufacturing activity improved during August on July’s modest growth, despite a persistent contrast between strong new orders and shrinking employment.
 A preliminary report showed that activity in the services sector accelerated during August after halting in the prior month.
 New U.S. jobless claims briefly dipped below 1 million per week in mid-August before rising back to about 1.1 million later in the month.
 Existing U.S. home sales surged by 24.7% in July amid historically low mortgage rates; by contrast, the number of delinquent mortgages insured by the Federal Housing Administration reached 16% in August, the highest level on record since 1979.